locka99/opcua/docs/setup.md

 3. `pacman -S gcc mingw-w64-x86_64-gcc mingw-w64-x86_64-gdb mingw-w64-x86_64-pkg-config openssl openssl-devel pkg-config`
 4. Use rustup to install the `stable-x86_64-pc-windows-gnu` toolchain during setup or by typing `rustup toolchain install stable-x86_64-pc-windows-gnu` from the command line.

 You should use the MSYS2/MingW64 Shell.
-You may have to tweak your .bashrc to ensure that both Rust and MinGW64 binaries are on your `PATH` but once that's done you're good to go.
+You may have to tweak your .bashrc to ensure that the `bin/` folders for both Rust and
+MinGW64 binaries are on your `PATH`.

 ### Visual Studio